hitchdev/hitchstory/README.rst

 Why not X instead?
 ------------------

-Since hitchstory is, in some sense, a reinvented wheel, some justification is needed:
+Since hitchstory is, in some sense, a reinvented wheel, some justification is needed (TODO):

 * Why not just write unit tests (e.g with py.test)?
 * Why not use Cucumber / Behat / Lettuce / pytest-bdd?